tahnimmahir-pm/AI-Business-Analyst-Agent/README.md

-# Michael — The AI Business Analyst Agent
+# The AI Business Analyst Agent

 Michael is an AI-powered Business Analyst agent that understands natural-language business questions, translates them into SQL, executes against a relational database, and returns human-friendly answers, tables, and simple charts.
 It also stores conversation history for later analysis.